francisco-ricardo/wkt2geojson/README.md

 ## Applications

+The **WKT2GeoJSON** tool is ideal for **Geospatial Applications**, enabling the conversion of Well-Known Text (WKT) data into GeoJSON format for use in mapping, spatial analysis, and geographic data visualization.
+Its efficient parsing and lightweight design make it suitable for integration into GIS workflows and other geospatial data processing pipelines.

 The methodology utilized in this project has also been employed in the following research studies:

 - **COBEM 2021 Article**: *Transpilation from NC Files to Canonical Machining Functions*